carbonWinter/the-big-guns/bicycle-and-pedestrian-accidents.md

   columns: '1'
   superheading: "// The Big Guns, Bike Accident Lawyers Las vegas"
   heading: Cyclist Or Pedestrian Injured By A Car
-  text: You need a great bicycle accident lawyer near you to help you get the compensation you deserve
+  text: You need a great bicycle accident lawyer near you to help you get the compensation
+    you deserve
   content: |-
     Bicycle and pedestrian accidents can occur at any time.
 You can be crossing the street to catch a bus, trying to maneuver your way through a traffic jam, or simply minding your own business in the bike lane of a busy road.
 All it takes is one distracted person, in a hurry, or not paying enough attention to make sure their path is clear before they hit you with that big metal box they're driving.

     This danger is vast compared to a car because you don't have the same protective cage around you, and you're smaller and harder to see.
 Let's face it – distracted drivers are an increasing problem on the road these days, and practically every interaction with a car is nerve-wracking.
 As a pedestrian, you don't wear protective gear, and even a world-class bicycle helmet can only do so much when your life is forever changed by an accident.

     As a result, the injuries suffered when you're hit by a car while walking or riding a bike are more severe – even catastrophic – when compared to those from an automobile accident.
 Anyone hit by a car knows they were lucky if they escaped with only bruises and road rash.
 Many suffer broken bones, dislocated joints, or spinal and head injuries.
 These injuries can lead to months or years of pain that require extensive rehab, injections, or surgery.
 Even after all this, the pain often never seems to go away entirely.
 Some injuries can result in paralysis and even death, leaving your loved ones without the companionship and support they need from you.
 If you have experienced a personal injury bicycle accident, you need The Big Guns.
-Call us at (702) 500-GUNS for a free no-obligation consultation.
+Call us for a free no-obligation consultation.
   lists: []
 - template: cta-1
   block: cta-1